dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 The assignment of a separate app pool to the sub-app is a requirement when using the in-process hosting model.

-For more information on the in-process hosting model and configuring the ASP.NET Core Module, see <xref:host-and-deploy/aspnet-core-module> and <xref:host-and-deploy/aspnet-core-module>.
+For more information on the in-process hosting model and configuring the ASP.NET Core Module, see <xref:host-and-deploy/aspnet-core-module>.

 ## Configuration of IIS with web.config